tijmenvangulik/Ergometerspace/connection.md

 For the best connection experience you can download a native app in from the download menu.
 The native apps also have screen blanker prevention.

+If you need more help, check the last chapter on this page.

 ## Use Usb to connect to a PM3-5

 * Chrome with experimental features turned on